Key vaccines to consider this year

 Who needs it

 Pneumonia is lung inflammation (swelling) caused by a bacterial or viral infection.
-Adults 65 years or older should be immunized.
+Adults 65 years or older should get the immunization.

 When to consider it